thelastmile/FitnessMonkey/README.md

 	Now that the finals in the books, we've got 4 weeks to make it happen.
 Thanks for your support.

 	Chris

+11/10/2015

+Greetings Team,

+	It's official, Hans and Beverly are equity members of Team Fitness Monkey.
+We've separated our work into two pages.
+The landing page is index.html and the app page is working_copy.html.
+We're still trying to sort out the data visualization charts and figuring out what will be the most useful data to keep our members fit & sober

+	We're also playing around with animations, so we'd appreciate your feedback on those items as well.

+	Thank you for your support.

+	Chris,